SergiOnGit/company/README.md

-Company template created with uikit framework and JQuery
+Company template created with UIkit and JQuery